spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ## Set Up the Registry Server

-You can set up a registry server using either the Spectro Registry or an OCI-compliant registry.
+You can set up a registry server using either the Spectro registry or an OCI-compliant registry.
 Palette supports all OCI-compliant registries, and you can refer to the [Spectro Cloud OCI Registry](https://docs.spectrocloud.com/registries-and-packs/oci-registry/) resource for more information.

 The tutorial environment already includes the Spectro registry service and other necessary tools.
 For OCI registries, as per the [Prerequisites](#prerequisites) section, ensure you have an active OCI registry.
 Two types of OCI authentication are available: **Amazon (ECR)** and **Basic**.
 To learn more about Amazon ECR, consult the [What is ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) user guide. <!-- For Basic OCI Authentication, this tutorial uses a [Harbor registry](https://goharbor.io/) as an example.
 However, you have the flexibility to opt for the OCI registry of your choice.
 Learn how to set up a Harbor registry server using the [Harbor Installation and Configuration](https://goharbor.io/docs/2.9.0/install-config/) guide.-->